Robust Activity Detection for Massive Random Access: Numerical Experiment

 Fig.~\ref{fig:Uplink_PMDPFA} (left panel) shows the \( \pmd \) performance of all algorithms over SNR levels ranging from \([-15, 0]\)~dB.
 The proposed RCL-MP algorithm achieves the best performance in all cases, closely followed by the robust RCWO.
 As the SNR increases, \( \pmd \) decrease.
 The SBL algorithm ranks third, and thus has the best performance among the competing methods.
 However, SBL's quadratic complexity (\( \ccalO(N^2L) \)) with respect to the total number of devices \( N \) makes it impractical for large-scale mMTC scenarios, where \( N \) is typically large.
 The proposed RCWO and RCL-MP algorithms consistently outperform their Gaussian-based counterparts at all SNR levels.

 Fig.~\ref{fig:Uplink_PMDPFA} (right panel) shows the average running time of the algorithms.
+The ASCL algorithm shows slightly faster running time compared to CWO while maintaining slightly worse detection performance.
 The running time of RCL-MP is comparable to SNIHT and Gaussian-based CWO.
 RCWO is slower than RCL-MP but faster than SBL, which has the longest running time due to its high computational complexity.
 The additional running time of RCL-MP compared to CL-MP is caused by the FP computations in the FP-CW algorithm.
 CL-MP, SOMP and SNIHT show lower running times but underperform in~\( \pmd \) compared to Gaussian-based CWO and the proposed robust methods.
+While methods such as ASCL, CL-MP, and SOMP show the lowest running times (yet comparable to that of the proposed CWO), they consistently underperform in~\(\pmd\) compared to the proposed robust methods.
 While RCL-MP requires more computation, it achieves better performance under non-Gaussian noise and maintains a running time comparable to CWO.